TheOdinProject/curriculum/foundations/html_css/css-foundations/the-cascade.md

 #### Inheritance

 Inheritance refers to certain CSS properties that, when applied to an element, are inherited by that element's descendants, even if we don't explicitly write a rule for those descendants.
-Typography based properties (`color`, `font-size`, `font-family`, etc.) are usually inherited, while most other properties aren't.
+Typography-based properties (`color`, `font-size`, `font-family`, etc.) are usually inherited, while most other properties aren't.

 The exception to this is when directly targeting an element, as this always beats inheritance: